shaileshbarde1977/spring-data-cassandra/cassandra/readme.md

 Spring Data Cassandra
 =====================

-This module is the extension of the Spring Cassandra Cql that gives ability to use Cassandra Mapping capabilities based on Spring Data framework.
+This module is the extension of the Spring Cassandra Cql with ability to use mapping capabilities based on SpringFramework Data.